 MC-210 is a cost-effective solution for eliminating mycoplasma contamination.
 This agent demonstrates high removal effects against common contaminants such as Mycoplasma orale.

-Mycoplasma contamination can alter an endless number of parameters in unpredictable ways.
-Mycoplasma often cohabits with your cells instead of killing your cultures and it skews titers before producing noticeable effects.
+Mycoplasma contamination can unpredictably alter numerous parameters.
+Often, mycoplasma coexists with your cells instead of killing your cultures, skewing titers before producing noticeable effects.
 It can interfere with cell migration, signal transduction, lymphocyte activation, and cytokine expression.

 Instructions for Use